vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 |            | main   | No match (a is not followed by n) |
 |            | woman  | 1 match  |

-Braces {} specify the number of repetitions of a pattern.
+- `{}` - Braces

+Consider this code: {n,m}.
+This means at least n, and at most m repetitions of the pattern left to it.

 | Expression | String     | Matched? |
 |------------|------------|----------|